Corporate

 Meeting spaces

-Great room, home theatre, cottage living room, plus two quiet booths.
+Great room, home theater, cottage living room, plus two quiet booths.

 Optional add-ons